 Now it’s a short walk to the Hofbräuhaus where you’ll have dinner.

-As already mentioned above, there are many fantastic museums in Munich with wonderful steady collections and amazing changing exhibitions.
+As already mentioned above, there are many fantastic museums in Munich housing wonderful steady collections as well as amazing changing exhibitions.

 To make it easy for the visitor, about a dozen museums are located between subway stops Königsplatz and Universität.
 Even an art maniac like myself cannot see more than two in one afternoon – they are big and beautiful.

-The best way to get there from the Viktualienmarkt is to take subway #3 or #6 from Marienplatz to Odenplatz and continue from there by bus #100 in the direction of Hauptbahnhof to the stop Pinakotheken.
+The best way to get there from the Viktualienmarkt is to take subway #3 or #6 from Marienplatz to Odenplatz.
+From there, you can continue by bus #100 in the direction of Hauptbahnhof to the stop Pinakotheken.

-However, I recommend you my favorite five so you can choose.
-If you intend to visit various of these houses, make sure to ask for the combi-tickets, this way you’ll save a little money.
+However, I recommend my favorite five so you can choose.
+Also, if you intend to visit various of these houses, make sure to ask for the combi-tickets, this way you’ll save a little money.